OOHany/DPTrack/README.md

 python3 tools/run_dptrack_dance.py -f exps/example/mot/yolox_x_mix_det_dp_track_reid.py -b 1 -d 1 --fuse --expn $exp_name
 ```

+**Notes**:

+* Please note that the current code is still being refined.
+The core code can be found in the **DPTrack/trackers/dp_tracker** directory.
+We are working hard to optimize the code structure to improve usability and accessibility.

+Thank you for your understanding and support.
+If you have any questions or suggestions, please feel free to reach out.

 ### Demo

 DPTrack, with the parameter settings of the dancetrack-val dataset